Take a Closer Look at TRIKAFTA® Safety Information

 IMPORTANT SAFETY INFORMATION

-Before taking TRIKAFTA, tell your doctor about all of your medical conditions, including if you:
+Before taking TRIKAFTA, tell your healthcare provider about all of your medical conditions, including if you:

 • are allergic to TRIKAFTA or any ingredients in TRIKAFTA.
-See the Patient Information for a list of ingredients
+See the end of the Medication Guide for a complete list of ingredients in TRIKAFTA

 • have kidney problems

 • are pregnant or plan to become pregnant.
 It is not known if TRIKAFTA will harm your unborn baby.
-You and your doctor should decide if you will take TRIKAFTA while you are pregnant
+You and your healthcare provider should decide if you will take TRIKAFTA while you are pregnant

 • are breastfeeding or planning to breastfeed.
 It is not known if TRIKAFTA passes into your breast milk.
-You and your doctor should decide if you will take TRIKAFTA while you are breastfeeding
+You and your healthcare provider should decide if you will take TRIKAFTA while you are breastfeeding

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-TRIKAFTA may affect the way other medicines work, and other medicines may affect how TRIKAFTA works.
+TRIKAFTA may affect the way other medicines work and other medicines may affect how TRIKAFTA works.
 The dose of TRIKAFTA may need to be adjusted when taken with certain medicines.
-Ask your doctor or pharmacist for a list of these medicines if you are not sure.
+Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

-Especially tell your doctor if you take:
+Especially tell your healthcare provider if you take:

 • antibiotics such as rifampin (RIFAMATE®, RIFATER®) or rifabutin (MYCOBUTIN®)